How much do I need to retire at 55?

 “Investors and Retirees should in the future withdraw only 3.3% of their capital each year.
 This ensures they do not run out of money.”

-With your pensions it will depend on the type of pension you might have.
-This could be final salary, private pensions or an employer based pension scheme.
-The pension options available to you could include flexi access drawdown(also known as income drawdown), ufpls or to buy a pension annuity.
+Your pensions will depend on the type of pension you might have.
+This could be a final salary, private pensions or an employer-based pension scheme.
+The available pension options include flexi access drawdown (income drawdown), ufpls, or buying a pension annuity.

 Your investments can be reviewed to generate an income for you.

-Any income generated should be as tax efficient as possible.
+Any income generated should be as tax-efficient as possible.
 The aim is to make sure you pay as little tax as possible.

 State Pension age and benefits

-What are my options concerning pensions
+What are my options concerning pensions?

 How much capital does the average person retire with at 55?

 The ultimate aim for retirees is to maintain their lifestyle in retirement.
 To answer the original question, we will use the value of £30,600 per year for a couple living moderately.
 We assume they live to age 90.
-This is 35 years, so it would total £1,071,000.
+This is 35 years so that it would total £1,071,000.
 Of course, this is shared between two people.
 It shows how much is needed to sustain a reasonable lifestyle in retirement.
+How do I ensure I don’t run out of money when I retire?
+This is a complicated one.
+It isn’t easy to work out unless you have the best software.
+Our pension advice software measures how successful your retirement planning will be.
+It gives us a success score out of 100.
+The higher the number, the more likely you are to succeed.

-Retirement Planning with a difference
+Retirement Planning with a Difference

-We believe there is only way to do this.
+We believe there is only one way to do this.
 Advisors must be committed to using the latest technology.

 Retirement Planning Review